keikai/doc/axyra/guides/write-data-to-excel-java.md

 ---
 title: 'How to Write Data to Excel in Java (From a Database or JSON)'
+excerpt: 'How to write an XLSX file in Java with Axyra Sheets: export data to Excel from a database or JSON, format dates and numbers, and stream large exports.'
 permalink: /axyra/guides/write-data-to-excel-java
 ---

-Exporting application data to Excel is a common backend task, whether the source is a database, JSON response, or another service.
-In this guide, we’ll use Axyra Sheets for Java to turn structured data into an XLSX file, including headers, data types, and basic formatting.
+Exporting data to Excel from a Java application is a common backend task, whether the source is a database, JSON response, or another service.
+In this guide, we’ll show how to write an XLSX file in Java with Axyra Sheets for Java, turning structured data into a workbook that includes headers, data types, and basic formatting.

-# Which approach
+# Which approach to use when writing an Excel file in Java

 | Your data | Use | Why |
 |---|---|---|